 Most of us want to trust and believe the best about others.
 When they tell us something, we innately want to believe that it’s true.
 And most often we do, unless given a reason to believe otherwise.

-We can all be manipulated from time to time and we are all also capable of manipulating to get what we want.
-In some cases, however, the manipulation is more damaging and profoundthan a small “white lie”.
+We can all be manipulated from time to time and we are all also capable of "manipulating" to get what we want.
+I put the word manipulating in quotes because it's important to distinguish between manipulation et strategy.
+A strategy's objective is a positive outcome for all involved while the outcome of manipulation is to harm the other in one way or another.
 In such cases, we speak of psychological manipulation and abuse.

 Psychological manipulation takes many forms, all of them aimed at disarming the victim in order to gain control and satisfy the abuser’s own objectives to the detriment of the other.
 Over time, it becomes a sort of brainwashing.
 The victim slowly loses his or her points of reference as well as freedom to change or escape from the situation.